aztfmod/rover/README.md

 > :warning: This solution, offered by the Open-Source community, will no longer receive contributions from Microsoft.
 Customers are encouraged to transition to [Microsoft Azure Verified Modules](https://aka.ms/avm) for Microsoft support and updates.

-Microsoft Cloud Adoption Framework for Azure provides you with guidance and best practices to adopt Azure.
+Azure Terraform SRE provides you with guidance and best practices to adopt Azure.

 The CAF **rover** is helping you managing your enterprise Terraform deployments on Microsoft Azure and is composed of two parts: